 - Be on top of all notifications.
 You should be keeping up to date on notifications from key P2s, GitHub, general WordPress.com notifications, automattchers, and Slack.
 There’s no need to reply immediately, but make sure you check them at least a couple of times a day.
 Never miss a ping.
 This doesn’t mean to be reactive to everything, not everything can (or should) be done instantly.
 But be sure to respond in a timely manner clarifying what (if anything) you will do and when.

 - Be accountable.
 Distributed only works if we can trust each other completely.
 Be a steel trap for requests made of you.
 Set a timeframe for every commitment you make.
 Communicate the moment you know you’ll miss a commitment.
 When you have to be asked twice, it signals you aren’t reliable.

 - Be brave.
 Async means that sometimes we have to be organized to make sure things are progressing — get ahead of potential blockers, and look for things you can move ahead with regardless.
 It’s better to try something timeboxed than wait.

 - Be considerate.
 Be considerate of our users, and be considerate of your teammates.
 Be flexible when you can (time zones are hard, and sometimes synchronicity is necessary), be willing to experiment (e.g. with process), and look for ways to support your teammates.
 It’s much better to follow up and ask for what you need than quietly resent someone — follow up and offer feedback clearly and kindly.
+Avoid ambiguity: use a specific word or phrase instead of the typical jargon.
 Strive to make the whole team better.